Hooked Fisherman

 Sheath is basic plastic, not premium quality

-The Rapala soft grip is the standard recommendation for anglers who want a reliable fillet knife without spending much.
+The Rapala soft grip is the standard recommendation among Northeast anglers looking for a reliable fillet knife without spending much.
 It handles bass, trout, perch, and inshore saltwater species well.
 Keep it honed and it holds an edge reasonably well.
 Best all-around budget pick.

 Dexter-Russell Narrow Fillet Knife 8"